RobotControlTechnologies/RCML_docs/default.en.md

 	robot->print("Robot Func All right\n", 0);
 }
 ```
 It should be remembered that inclusion of the library into another program makes this program dependent on all modules and other libraries used in that library.
 I.e., to execute such a program, the interpreter requires modules and libraries with the same IID, which were used in its (program) compilation.
 Dependence on IID is not dependence on a particular module or library file.
 Library or module can be changed, improved or worsened, but if a set of functions and their parameters exported to *RCML* environment (i.e. IID) remained unchanged, such library is considered to be equal to the original one.
-Read more about IID mechanism in Section ["Additional Information About Interface Identifiers"](#14-additional-information-about...).
+Read more about IID mechanism in Section ["Additional Information About Interface Identifiers"](#12-additional-information-about...).
 ***

+# 12 Additional Information About Interface Identifiers according to libraries.

+A line, placed after the keyword "IID" in *RCML* library code is a unique library interface version identifier, i.e. it can be used to give uniqueness to the library and its particular version.

+It is quite possible for different developers to create libraries with the same name.
+Additionally, the user can rename the libraries included in *RCML* program and then access them in *RCML* environment using new names.
+Therefore, this unique identifier was introduced in order to use the libraries of *RCML* environment which the program depends on in execution, and which were used by a programmer at compilation stage.
+It is used to compare the required libraries to execute the program with the existing libraries available.

+To make the identifier more unique, it is recommended to specify a unique identifier of the maximum permitted size – 32 symbols.

+The unique identifier may to some extent serve as a tool for library developer, pointing *RCML* environment on compatibility of different versions of the library developed.
+By changing the code without changing this identifier, the developer indicates succession of the new version of the library in relation to the old one, i.e. the new version can be used to execute *RCML* programs compiled with the old version.
+It is recommended to do this only if library function names are not changed, as well as the number of their parameters and the program behavior executing these functions.
+Otherwise, it is recommended to specify a new unique interface identifier, to inform *RCML* environment that a new version of the library has significant differences from the old one and behavior of the executed *RCML* program compiled with the old version is not defined for the new version.
+***

-# 12 The List Of Reserved Keywords in RCML
+# 13 The List Of Reserved Keywords in RCML

 | | | | | | |
 |:--|:--|:--|:--|:--|:--|